amonkarsidhant/Aftermath/README.md

 - `plugins/` – Community-driven integrations
 - `docs/` – Documentation and API references

+## Architecture Overview

+The project is split into a frontend and a backend.

+- **Backend**: An Express server offers REST endpoints for incidents, postmortems, actions and metrics.
+It protects routes with JSON Web Tokens and role checks.
+A small `/graphql` endpoint lets clients search postmortems.
+- **Frontend**: A React app built with Vite.
+The main `App` component shows a dashboard with tabs for Incidents, Postmortems, Actions, Metrics, Timeline and more.
+Data-fetching helpers keep API calls in one place.
+- **Integrations**: Connectors for services like ServiceNow, PagerDuty and JIRA help the app talk to external tools.
+- **Plugins**: A plugins folder lets the community add extra features or integrations.

 Additional files:

 - `.env.example` – Example environment variables for APIs